JUNE EVENTS

 Ongoing throughout the month:

-Jackson Hole Shootout - The longest-running shootout in the country; daily except Sundays in Town Square at 6 p.m.
+• Jackson Hole Shootout - At "age" 50, this is the longest-running shootout in the country; daily except Sundays in Town Square at 6 p.m.

 • Sunday Brunch at Healthy Being Cafe & Juicery on the historic Van Vleck Block off Town Square.
 Held from 10 a.m. to noon every Sunday, listen to live music featuring beloved local musicians.